Kinsa/ParkingAttendantBackend/readme.md

 Now I need to test bigger windows and multiple objects

 First I made the date dynamic so the test would pass in the future.
 I used AI to help with the syntax because initially I was trying to set the datetime in the default value for the class property which was causing an error.

+Commit at this point: 1e2d6ad319fec52dda3dd7385833752ed4619ef5

+What if we wanted to see all plates within a timeframe?
+Modify to make plate optional and return all results in that window.